benaxline/digital_logic_project_simple_processor/README.md

 # Digital Logic Final Project
 ## Simple Processor

 The task of this project was to create a simple processor in verilog, eventually putting it on the FPGA board.
-We currently have eight registers, each of 16 bits.
+We currently have eight registers, each of three bits.

 ## Functions Implemented